charly3pins/c3prompt/README.md

-eriner
+c3prompt
 ======

-A fork of the Powerline-inspired [agnoster] theme.
+A fork of the Powerline-inspired [eriner](https://github.com/zimfw/eriner) theme.

-The aim of this theme is to only show you *relevant* information.
-Like most prompts, it will only show git information when in a git working directory.
+The aim of this theme is to improve my own experience showing what I need.
-However, it goes a step further: everything from the current user and hostname to whether the last call exited with an error to whether background jobs are running in this shell will all be displayed automatically when appropriate.
+I have used it for many years the eriner's theme and I wanted to explore how it works internally.
+Also see the different configurations, especially with the git information.

 <img width="706" src="https://zimfw.github.io/images/prompts/eriner@2.png">